"Your yoga class saved me, inspired me, grounded me, and helped me blossom." -AR

 How do you feel about someone who has completed a 30-Day or even a 365-Day Challenge?

-It is a blessing to hear of someone who is serious enough about something to make that commitment.
+It is a blessing to hear of someone who is serious enough about something to make that level of commitment.

 Are you super-flexible?